ole1986/a3-admintoolkit/README.md

 [] execVM "atk\init.sqf";
 ```

-For additional extension implementation, please follow the instructions in the README.&lt;Extension&gt;.md file
+For extension related implementations, please follow their instructions (usually in a readme file).
+Possible extensions are listed below.

 ## Configuration